 - 1-1/2 c. sugar

 - 2-1/4 c. peeled and chopped, fresh VERY JUICY peaches, cut into 1/2" pieces, divided

 - 1 c. chopped toasted and salted pecans (I like Trader Joe's "Toasted and Salted Pecan Halves".)

 ** RECIPE UPDATE!
-This continues to be a very popular recipe here on the blog, and feedback has been split about 50/50.
-So many of you love this recipe as-is, and I believe those people are using the very ripest peaches they can find - because that DOES make a difference.
-The other 50% say this recipe is a bit dry.
-So I have played around with the recipe and provided an alternative that is lighter in texture, a bit more moist.
+This continues to be a VERY popular recipe here on the blog, yet feedback has been split about 50/50.
+So many of you love this recipe as-is, and I believe those people are using the very ripest, juiciest peaches they can find - because that DOES make a difference.
+The other 50% say this recipe is a bit dry, and I'm assuming that the peaches are not as juicy.
+So I've played around with the recipe and provided an alternative with a bit more moisture - which also results in a lighter texture.
 You'll find BOTH options here on the recipe card, as I simply cannot get rid of the original recipe that I know so many of you have grown to rely on.
 Go to the bottom of this recipe card for the alternate instructions!

 - Preheat oven to 325° F.